My 2018 “summer vacation from blogging” is sharing one week of reposts each month… this week is my July repost week.

 We eat lots of fresh spinach in our salads, but we have to buy very large bags of it, so it often starts to get a bit wilty before we finish a bag.

-Of course, you can save almost any vegetable leftovers and use them to make delicious homemade vegetable broth for soups and stews.
+You can save almost any vegetable leftovers and use them to make delicious homemade vegetable broth for soups and stews.